 If you're not an expert on data size, you are probably perplexed by the conversion between different units.
 You've undoubtedly heard two contradictory stories.
-In the first version, one kilobyte is an equivalent of 1000 bytes, and in the second - of 1024 bytes.
+In the first version, one kilobyte is the equivalent of 1000 bytes, and in the second — of 1024 bytes.
 Which one is true?

 The whole confusion stems from mixing up two types of unit prefixes: metric and binary.
-Metric prefixes always have a numerical value of 10ⁿ (so 10, 100, 1000 and so on).
-You surely know them: milli-, centi-, kilo-, mega-, and giga- are all metric prefixes.
+Metric prefixes always have a numerical value of 10ⁿ (so 10, 100, 1000, and so on).
+You undoubtedly know them: milli-, centi-, kilo-, mega-, and giga- are all metric prefixes.

 On the other hand, binary unit prefixes have a numerical value expressed as a power of two.
 These are not popular, which means you might not have heard about prefixes such as kibi- or mebi-.
 One kibibyte (KiB for short) is an equivalent of 1024 bytes, and one mebibyte (MiB) is the same as 1024² bytes.

 So what does it mean for our video file size calculator?
-When you're using regular metric prefixes and talk about megabytes (MB) or gigabytes (GB), you should be using the 1000-multipliers.
+When using regular metric prefixes and talking about megabytes (MB) or gigabytes (GB), you should be using the 1000-multipliers.
 When, on the other hand, you'd like to use kibibytes (KiB) or mebibytes (MiB), you should apply the 1024-multipliers.

 Is this video space calculator accurate?